-Just like in Brushed motors the “turns” of a motor refers to the amount of wire windings around each of the motor’s rotor poles.
+The “turns” of a motor refers to the amount of wire windings around each of the motor’s rotor poles.
 The number of wire turns will effect the torque and speed of the motor.
 The lower the number of turns equals higher top end speed and lower torque/acceleration, alternately the higher the number of turns equals lower top end speed but higher torque/acceleration.

 So a motor with a lower turn rating will have less acceleration and torque but higher top speed than a motor with a higher turn rating.

 This also means that a motor with a higher turn rating will have more acceleration and torque but less top speed than a motor with a lower turn rating.

 If you try to use a motor that is out of the specs of your ESC than you will end up frying your ESC.
 Pay close attention to this when you choose your ESC and Brushless Motor combo.
 Be aware that a lot of ESCs will have a motor turn limit on them, even some brushless ESCs will have a limit.

 RC Brushless Motor Ratings – Current Rating / Amps